macOS Installation: Docker Desktop for Mac¶

 - Mount the project code directory from the host into the container; the project code directory is usually somewhere in a subdirectory of your home directory.

 - Access TCP ports on the host to serve HTTP and HTTPS.
 These are ports 80 and 443 by default, but they can be changed on a per-project basis.

-On Windows this command should be run in git-bash (or Docker Quickstart Terminal with Docker Toolbox).
+On Windows this command should be run in git-bash.
 In your project directory run

 If that fails (if you get an error, or you don't see the contents of your project directory and your home directory) you'll need to troubleshoot: